| An unlabeled flask containing a single dose of unknown liquid.

 Monsters sometimes drink potions within your line of sight.
 This identifies the potion.

 You may also guess at a potion's identity by the size of the stacks in your inventory.
 Potions of curing are the most frequent (about 25% of all potions generated), followed by potions of heal wounds (about 13% of all potions generated).
 This is very unreliable if your highest potion stack is only 2 or 3 since potions are sometimes generated in batches.
-On the other hand, potions of beneficial mutation, cure mutation, and experience are very rare (less than 1% of all generated potions), so you're unlikely to pick one of those if you only drink potions when you have two of the same type.
+On the other hand, potions of experience are very rare (less than 1% of all generated potions), so you're unlikely to pick one if you only drink potions when you have two or more of the same type.

 Some more notes on potion identification: